SillyMoo/symantest/plan.md

-This file is just a top of mind checklist of things I need to consider for the symantec test.
+This file is just a top of mind checklist of things I need to consider for the Symantec test.

 - [x] Pick framework - Going to go with Spring 4 using jax-rs
 - [x] Define API